drunkenboat-darkdomain/drunkenboat-darkdomain.github.io/pages/about.md

 A gym woman happens to like cooking.

-Prefer text and data to graph so much that track daily outfits by feature keywords instead of photo.
+Prefer text and data to graph so much that track daily outfits(in a PostgreSQL database) by feature keywords.

 I think [Giant anteater](https://en.wikipedia.org/wiki/Giant_anteater) and [Tamandua](https://en.wikipedia.org/wiki/Tamandua) are cute!!!!